Building Knowledge, Promoting Justice

 For new students, degree completion is possible in as little as 3 years (15 credit hours per semester, including summer).
 Undecided or transfer students who have completed basic core courses could complete the major courses in as little as 4 semesters (15 credit hours per semester).
 Degrees are conferred in May, August, and December.

-Required core courses for this program are listed here - options for fulfilling all core requirements are available 100% online (through eCore or other UWG Online offerings).
-For more info, see the Dept of Criminology Website or contact firstname.lastname@example.org.
+Required core courses for this program are listed in the undergraduate catalogue--options for fulfilling all core requirements are available 100% online (through eCore or other UWG Online offerings).
+For more info, see the Dept of Criminology Website.

 Carrollton Campus, Online